 We explain how you can invest in property, without purchasing physical bricks and mortar.

-William Hobbs, Barclays' Head of Investment Strategy for the UK and Europe, reviews the markets during the first quarter of 2018 including the threat of trade tensions, swings in stock markets and the return of inflation.
+William Hobbs, Barclays' Head of Investment Strategy, reviews the markets during the first quarter of 2018 including the threat of trade tensions, swings in stock markets and the return of inflation.

 Have you considered how your investments will influence the world around you?